When a loved one wakes during the night

-If your loved one wakes during the night and is upset, do your best to stay calm — even though you might be exhausted yourself.
-Don't argue or demand explanations, and remember that your loved one isn't deliberately trying to annoy you.
+If your loved one wakes during the night, stay calm — even though you might be exhausted yourself.
+Don't argue.
 Instead, ask what your loved one needs.
-Gently remind your loved one that it's night and time for sleep.
-If you find your loved one wandering in the house, gently guide him or her back to bed.
+Gently remind him or her that it's night and time for sleep.
+If your loved one needs to pace, don't try to restrain him or her.
+Instead, allow it under your supervision.

 Remember that you need sleep, too